Wavelength (album): Critical reception

 In a contemporary review for Rolling Stone, Lester Bangs gave a lukewarm assessment and called Wavelength "a very nice record.
 I'm sure all the people at Warner Bros. are pleased with it.
 Ditto the DJs...
 Still, though, it do confound how such a monumental talent can mire himself in such twaddle, fine as some of it may be."
 Melody Maker reviewed the album as evidence of Morrison's "drift into the American Dream."
 In The Village Voice, Robert Christgau referred to it as a good but not great album and called attention to side two, which he felt was "an evocative reinterpretation of Van's America fixation, but side one is nothing more (and nothing less) than class programming."
 Time magazine was more enthusiastic: "Morrison has made two, maybe three albums that rank high among the finest of all rock 'n' roll.
 Wavelength is good enough to stand close by Morrison's best work, a record of sinuous, sensuous magic.
 The man just can't be beat."

 In a retrospective review for AllMusic, Stephen Thomas Erlewine said "Wavelength essentially picks up where A Period of Transition left off, offering a focused, full-bodied alternative to that record's warmly fuzzy lack of direction."
 Rob Sheffield wrote in The Rolling Stone Album Guide (2004) that the record was a "failed pop move" redeemed by its "worthy hit" title track, "which like many of his best songs expresses the profound spiritual yearning to listen to the radio".

 Record World said of the single "Natalia" that it "has a smooth beat, punctuated by...jazz/ pop vocal power."

+In his review for DownBeat, Bob Henschen wrote, "Morrison is getting back to the honest mixture of basic rock and R&B that has made him, for a decade and a half since the emergence of them, one of the United Kingdom’s most convincing blues and soul singers".
+Henschen assigned 4 stars to the album.